sVoxelDev/sLimits/Readme.md

 ### Additional Permissions

-You can give players the following permission to ignore all limits: `slimits.limits.ignore`
+You can give players the following permission to ignore all limits: `slimits.limits.ignore`.

+> **NOTE**
+> Players with OP rights will have this permission by default and are therefore excluded from all limits.
+> Explicitly deny them the permission to allow limiting their actions.

 ## Commands